michelde/telenot/README.md

   michelmu/telenot-nodejs
 ```

+You can also get a prebuild docker image -- michelmu/telenot

 ## Hardware

 To get the serial data to the ethernet bus I use the following converter: USR-TCP232-302 Tiny - RS232 to Ethernet TCP-IP-Server-Modul (ordered at Amazon).
 In my program I can connect to this module using a socket connection and get the data.